plucia-mitre/pickled-canary_sandbox/README.md

 `` `SOME_LABEL:` `` where `SOME_LABEL` is a user-specified label, the offset of
 which will be reported in the pattern output.

-> **Tip:** It's best to stick to alphanumeric labels with underscores to avoid
+> **Tip:** It is best to stick to alphanumeric labels with underscores to avoid
 > collisions with other Pickled Canary commands (present or future).

 ## Instructions

 Anything other than a [Command Block](#command-blocks), [Metadata Block](#metadata), or [Comment](#comments) is considered part of an instruction and is passed to Ghidra's assembler to assemble into binary.
 This is done line-by-line, possibly including [some command blocks](#wildcards).
-Since Ghidra is processing the provided assembly, be sure to use Ghidra's assembly syntax rather than what might be found in another tool / the processor manual.
+Since Ghidra is processing the provided assembly, be sure to use Ghidra's assembly syntax rather than what might be found in another tool or the processor manual.

 # Compiled Pattern Language